Castcloud/Castcloud/README.md

 <script src="https://gist.github.com/basso/0b84947441aeac8c8c2e.js?file=account-login"></script>

 #### UUID
-The UUID is used to identify the client even if the token is expired.
+The `UUID` is used to identify the client even if the token is expired.
 This is to reduce the number of duplicate client registrations.
 The UUID can be given by the platform or just some random characters (should be 8 characters or more, preferably 256 bit / 32 characters) that is stored for further reference.

 #### Name and description
-The name and description information is used to identify the client to the user.
-The Name should be a hard coded name of the client, while the description can be something less rigidly defined.
-It can describe the device it is running on “iPad” or “Windows 7 (x64)”, but the best description would be something that relates to the user, for example “Livingroom media center ” or “Bedroom iPad”.
+The `name` and `description` information is used to identify the client to the user.
+The `name` should be hard coded into the client and not change with versioning or platforms (unless features vary). `description` can be something less rigidly defined.
+It can describe the device it is running on “iPad” or “Windows 7 (x64)”, but the best `description` would be something that relates to the user, for example “Livingroom media center” or “Bedroom iPad”.

 #### Server logic
 When a user logs in through the API, the client calling the server provides a lot of information.
 Some information should be used to simplefy backend management, and a tiny bit if it is exposed though the API.
-Information exposed through the API is the clients name and description.
-Also keep track of the UUID as this should be used for preventing duplicate client registrations.
+Information exposed through the API is the clients `name` and `description`.
+Also keep track of the `UUID` as this should be used for preventing duplicate client registrations.
 This in turn simplefies the users backend management.

 ### Account/Ping
 This can be used to check if the token is good.